 William Behnes (1795-1863) was born in St Marylebone, though as his name suggests, he was of German ancestry.
 He spent part of his youth in Dublin, where he first studied drawing.
 On return to London he attended the RA Schools and then turned to sculpture, becoming principally known for his portrait-busts and public statues.
 The latter included that of General Havelock in Trafalgar Square, though he also executed memorials.
 He exhibited a ‘colossal statue’ of one Sir William Follett at the Great Exhibition of 1851 (Catalogue p9 item 57) but in later life he experienced serious financial and other problems, which affected also his health.
 The combination led to insolvency in 1861.

 Daniel Bell (1840-1904) was the younger brother of Alfred Bell of Clayton and Bell, whom he was both living with and assisting in 1861.
 Fairly shortly afterwards he went into business for himself, making glass and church fittings.
 From 1868 his first partner was James Redfern (probably the stonecarver and later sculptor of that name (b1842 in Cheshire) who was living in Chelsea in 1871 and 1881 and who probably died there in 1886)..
 Redfern was followed by Richard Almond (1841-87), who in 1881 called himself an architect..
 In 1871, when Bell was already described as a glass and mural painter, the company employed 16 men and 11 boys, but the partnership with Almond lasted only until 1875 and in 1878 he was working by himself in Margaret Street (KD/L), moving two years later to Bolsover Street, not far away.
 In 1881 he was living in Hammersmith and apparently still working on his own as a painter; this was still so in 1891, though he had moved to Paddington.
 He had nine children, none of whom followed his profession.
-In 1901, now calling himself an ecclesiastical artist, he was still working from home.
+In 1901, now calling himself an ecclesiastical artist, he was still working from home and one window at Milton-on-Stour, Dorset dates from the year of his death.
 Daniel Bell also acted as architect on at least one occasion, the restoration of Downe church, Kent in 1879.

 Fittings: Brighton and Hove, – St Paul, wall paintings; Midhurst, reredos; Newtimber, reredos